-We are pleased to report 2021 earnings of \$187 million and a return on policyholders' equity of 16.6%.
-This record earnings result was driven by continued growth in new and in-force business, along with outstanding investment performance.
+We are pleased to report 2022 earnings of \$156 million and a return on policyholders' equity of 12.0%.
+This represents the second highest earnings result in Company history, driven by our continued growth and the performance of our investment portfolio.

-The Company reported premiums and deposits of \$2.0 billion in 2021, contributing to \$6.8 billion of assets under administration, up from \$6.0 billion last year.
-This growth was supported by strong sales as more Canadians turned to insurance to protect the financial security of their families.
-Dividends to our participating policyholders were \$79 million, an increase of 30% from the prior year.
+The Company reported premiums and deposits of \$2.2 billion in 2022.
+Assets under administration were \$6.9 billion, up from the prior year despite challenging market conditions, reflecting a three-year compound annual growth rate of 11%.
+Benefits, payments, and dividends to policyholders totaled \$1.1 billion.
+Dividends to our participating policyholders were \$100 million, an increase of 27% from the prior year.

-The Individual Insurance business reported 2021 sales of \$134 million, driven by participating whole life sales.
-Savings and Retirement reported sales of \$498 million, driven by sales of segregated funds.
-Group Benefits delivered sales of \$49 million, as we continue to support small Canadian businesses.
-Another year of solid sales shows that Equitable Life continues to grow in a healthy manner despite a difficult environment.
+Our strong sales results are driven by Canadians turning to Equitable Life to protect their financial security.
+The Individual Insurance business reported 2022 sales of \$148 million, driven by participating whole life sales and positive momentum from our Equitable GenerationsTM universal life insurance product launch.
+Savings and Retirement reported sales of \$547 million, primarily from segregated fund sales, which included the introduction of several new fund offerings in the year.
+Group Benefits delivered sales of \$51 million, as we continue to support small Canadian businesses.

-We closed out 2021 in a position of financial strength, with one of the strongest capital ratios in the industry of 167% as measured by the Life Insurance Capital Adequacy Test (LICAT).
-This is well above the regulatory target, demonstrating that we are well-positioned to meet our current and future commitments to clients.
+We closed out 2022 in a position of financial strength, with one of the strongest capital ratios in the industry of 150% as measured by the Life Insurance Capital Adequacy Test (LICAT).
+This is significantly above the regulatory target, demonstrating that we are well-positioned to meet our current and future commitments to clients.
 In addition, DBRS Morningstar confirmed our financial strength rating of A (high) with Stable Trends.